 - A self-directed and mentor-supported project focused on applying theories and strategies learned in real time by working on an issue relevant to your affiliated organization/practice that would address inequities in Scarborough

 The objectives of the program are to:

-- Develop an understanding of social determinants of health and how they affect patients and impact health outcomes
+- Build capacity and knowledge around health equity and the social determinants of health and how they affect patients and impact health outcomes.

-- Understand health equity principles and apply them to everyday practice to reduce barriers and improve access
+- To apply health equity principles to everyday practice to reduce barriers and improve access.

 Who should apply?